Edu4Chip/Didactic-SoC/doc/design_principles.md

 # Design principles

 Considerations were done to formalize design proposals.
-These items are in priority order.

 * Simplicity